xubowen0816/bowen-xu.github.io/_research/MaxWeight_with_discounted_UCB.md

 date: 2023.10 - present
 collection: research
 ---
-Utilize the Upper Confidence Bound (UCB) algorithm to assist the Maxweight algorithm in online learning and resource allocation, applied in multi-server queuing system.
+Utilize the UCB (Upper Confidence Bound) algorithm to assist the Maxweight algorithm in online learning and resource allocation, applied in multi-server queuing system.